Skip to the content

 Jonathan Dewar, PhD

-He has spent most of his 20-plus year career directing research and knowledge translation initiatives for national Indigenous-led organizations.
-During that time, his work has focused on governance, strategic planning, health and well-being, data sovereignty, and truth, healing and reconciliation.
+Jonathan Dewar, PhD, has spent most of his career directing research and knowledge translation initiatives for national Indigenous-led organizations.
+During that time, his work has focused on governance; strategic planning; health and wellbeing; research; ethics; data sovereignty; and truth, healing, and reconciliation and he is a sought-after speaker and advisor on these topics.

 Jonathan previously served as the Director General and Vice President, Collections, Research, Exhibitions and Repatriation at the Canadian Museum of History; Director of the Shingwauk Residential Schools Centre and Special Advisor to the President at Algoma University; and Director of Research at the Aboriginal Healing Foundation, among other leadership roles.

-Born and raised in the unceded and unsurrendered territory of the Algonquin Nation (Ottawa), Jonathan is of Scottish- and French-Canadian heritage, and a member of the Huron-Wendat Nation.
+Born and raised in the unceded and unsurrendered territory of the Algonquin Anishinabeg Nation (Ottawa), Jonathan is a member of the Wendat Nation.

 Albert Armieri